garbados/stories/readme.md

-# Stories from 2008-2012
+# Stories

-I write stories but I stopped for a few years while I grew boobs and stuff.
-This repo contains stories written during and between 2008 and 2012.
-It exposes them as an online anthology [here](http://garbados.github.io/stories/#/).
-Enjoy!
+I write poorly but I like to archive things.
+This project is a static site for doing so.

+## Install

+It's a static site.
+Stick where appropriate.

+## License

+Fuck you, pay me